-With dramatic displays like this, readers can see the books before they are shared, and it builds interest, giving the books an extra “wow” factor.
+With dramatic displays like this, readers can see the books before they are shared, and it builds interest — giving books that extra “wow” factor.

 Document your reading journey visually throughout the year.
 A bulletin board display of your shared reading not only looks beautiful, but it makes a wonderful teaching tool.
 It can lead to conversations about an author’s craft, common themes, and genres that the class still needs to explore.

-The students will be amazed to see all the books they read throughout the year, and that excitement can further encourage their own reading.
-(Laminate the titles to use them again year after year.)
+Your students will be amazed to see all the books they read throughout the year, and that excitement can further encourage their own reading.
+(Laminate the titles so you can use this display year after year.)

 Draw students in with a Mystery Book Box.
-This idea is simply a box that is mysteriously filled with read-aloud titles.
+This is simply a box that is mysteriously filled with read-aloud titles.
 A book is blindly selected from the box and then shared with the students.
-The Mystery Box only appears a couple of times a year which helps to preserve its charm with students.
-It's also a great activity for the beginning of the school year.
+Reveal the Mystery Box only a few times a year to preserve its charm with students.
+In particular, this is a great activity for the beginning of the school year!

 Here are a few tips to integrate a Mystery Book Box into your classroom:

-Each day, pull out a random book with excitement (desk drum rolls optional) and share the book with the class.
+- Each day, pull out a random book with excitement (desk drum rolls are optional!) and share the book with the class.

-At the end of the week, see if the students can find any common themes with the texts you shared or have them explain which story they enjoyed best with their classmates.
+- At the end of the week, see if the students can find any common themes with the texts you shared or ask them to describe which story they enjoyed best with their classmates.

 Sharing books with your students is one of the most important things teachers do.
 These ideas can help build an exciting culture of literacy in your classroom and a true love of books.